What is Systemic-Functional Linguistics?

 proponents including Margaret Berry, Dick Hudson (before moving on),

 Chris Butler, Robin Fawcett, and many others.
-Another branch was
+A second generation has

 colleague of Halliday), and later Jim Benson, Michael Cummings, and

 Christian Matthiessen has become one of the leading figures in the

 SFL teaching is now taught around the globe (click here for details).

 Some of Halliday's early work involved the study of his son's

 developing language abilities.
 This study in fact has had a